 7) The traditional retailer makes it easy for customers to purchase products.
 She or a member of her staff is there to take your money, whether it be cash, cheque, credit or debit card.

 Too many ecommerce websites make online shopping difficult.
-My personal pet peeve is ecommerce websites that only offer an order form that the customer has to print off, fill out, and mail in.
+My personal pet peeve is websites that only offer an order form that the customer has to print off, fill out, and mail in.
 Why would I bother to do that when I can just go to a bricks-and-mortar store and hand someone my cash, credit or debit card?
-If you have an ecommerce site, you must offer online payment, such as credit card processing.
+If you have an online store, you must offer online payment, such as credit card processing.

 8) The traditional retailer closes the sale with a "Thank you; please come again."